AntoineRR/nesmulator-core/README.md

 ## To do

-* Correct the sprite display order which is not always right
 * Correct the CPU instructions failing on the nes_instr_test ROMs
 * Add APU emulation for sound
 * Add mappers